By: Wentworth S.B. No. 1696

 or book entry obligation.

-liability of a political subdivision to a public pension fund as
+liability of a municipality to a public pension fund as determined

 chapter, "public pension fund":

 (1) means a continuing, organized program or plan of

 service retirement, disability retirement, or death benefits for

 (2) includes a plan qualified under Section 401(a),

 Internal Revenue Code of 1986, as amended; and

 (C) a plan described by Section 401(d), Internal

 of an annuity contract described by Section 403(b), Internal